saveryanov/cordova-playground/README.md

 ### Battery page ###

-Here the results of tutorial about battery status plugin.
+Results of tutorial about battery status plugin.
 At this page you can see information about battery level and charging status.

 ![Battery tab](https://github.com/saveryanov/cordova-playground/blob/master/screenshots/battery-tab.png?raw=true)